fangohr/oommf/README.md

     <23> oommf.tcl 1.2.0.6  info:
     oommf.tcl 1.2.0.6

+In addition, during the build process, we also set an environment variable `OOMMFTCL` to point to the `/usr/local/oommf/oommf/oommf.tcl` file.

 ### No graphical user interface

-Note that OOMMF's graphical user interface (GUI) in Docker container cannot be used (without further work), but it can be used to execute `.mif` files, through `boxsi`, for example:
+Please note that OOMMF's graphical user interface (GUI) in Docker container cannot be used (without further work), but it can be used to execute `.mif` files, through `boxsi`, for example:

     root@715477218aac:/io# oommf boxsi